All Episodes

 We're not living even six months ago when President Trump became president.

-The fact is, all this includes and it includes the former uh attorney general, the uh former director of the FBI, the special prosecutor, the whole thing.
+The fact is, all this includes, and it includes the former Attorney General, the former director of the FBI, the special prosecutor, the whole thing, this whole case is a lie.

 The whole thing is a lie.

-If he says there's no investigation against the president, but they have those kinds it's great that you have those kinds of sources in an investigation that's not completed yet.
+It's great that you have those kinds of sources in an investigation that's not completed yet.

-You've never heard me say that it's true, because I have no idea.
+You've never heard me say that it's true because I have no idea.

 But yet you seem to know the whole case is a fraud and a lie.